Benjamin Hundeyin

-Benjamin Hundeyin is a Nigerian police superintendent.
-He is the incumbent Public Relations Officer of the Lagos State Police Command.
+Benjamin Hundeyin is a Chief Superintendent of Police of the Nigeria Police Force.
+He is the incumbent Force Public Relations Officer of the Nigeria Police Force.

 Education

 Hundeyin earned his bachelor's degree in English Language from the Lagos State University, and a master's degree in Legal Criminology and Security Psychology from the University of Ibadan.
 He equally holds a Certificate in Civil–Military Coordination from the Martin Luther Agwai International Leadership and Peacekeeping Training Centre, Jaji, Kaduna State, Nigeria.

 Career

 Hundeyin is an associate of Nigerian Institute of Public Relations, the International Public Relations Association; Chartered Institute of Personnel Management of Nigeria.

+CSP Hundeyin takes over from Deputy Commissioner of Police (DCP) Olumuyiwa Adejobi, who has been redeployed to the Delta Police Command to be in charge of operations.